Network analysis

 you can add attributes that should be displayed in the tooltips for each node when you move the mouse pointer over it.

-In the following example I display the agent attribute status
+In the following example I display the actor attribute status

-to the list of shown attribute values per agent node.
+to the list of shown attribute values per actor node.

 [3]: